Data-driven reduced order modelling for real-time food processing applications

 Recent Posts

-Assistant Professor in Analysis
+Lecturer / Assistant Professor in Computer Science

 If you dont see Apply Link.
 Please use non-Amp version